Choctaw culture: Stickball

 The Mississippi Band of Choctaw Indians play stickball today in the 21st century.
 Every year at the Choctaw Indian Fair near Philadelphia, Mississippi, as well as at the Choctaw Labor Day festival in Tuskahoma, Oklahoma, stickball can be seen played on a modern-day football field.

 Traditional arts

 The Choctaws are basket weavers and bead workers, dancers and musicians, and cuisine specialists, all of which are part of the collective Choctaw culture that defines them as a distinct cultural group.

+Choctaw traditional arts also includes textiles in bison fur and plant fibers by nan tʋnna (textile artisans) and beadwork, including isht ʋskufʋchi beaded sashes.